benfrick/docs-portfolio/doc/commerce/payment/use-payment.md

 The typical flow for storing a new credit card **pre-authorization** for a consumer is:

-<i class="numberCircle gray">1</i>Call the [Add Credit Card with CVV](https://developer.niketech.com/docs/projects/Payment%20Credit%20Card%20Submit?tab=api#credit-card-information-add-credit-card-with-cvv-get){:target="new-tab"} endpoint of the Credit Card Submit service to securely transmit credit card information via iFrame to the PCI-certified Credit Card Submit service, passing a client-generated UUID as the `creditCardInfoId`.
+1. Call the [Add Credit Card with CVV](https://developer.niketech.com/docs/projects/Payment%20Credit%20Card%20Submit?tab=api#credit-card-information-add-credit-card-with-cvv-get){:target="new-tab"} endpoint of the Credit Card Submit service to securely transmit credit card information via iFrame to the PCI-certified Credit Card Submit service, passing a client-generated UUID as the `creditCardInfoId`.

-<i class="numberCircle gray">2</i>Call [Add Stored Payment](https://developer.niketech.com/docs/projects/Payment%20Stored%20Payments?tab=api#stored-payment-add-stored-payment-post){:target="new-tab"}, passing the same `creditCardInfoId` from **Step 1** to look up the credit card information from short term storage and save it to long term storage.
+2. Call [Add Stored Payment](https://developer.niketech.com/docs/projects/Payment%20Stored%20Payments?tab=api#stored-payment-add-stored-payment-post){:target="new-tab"}, passing the same `creditCardInfoId` from **Step 1** to look up the credit card information from short term storage and save it to long term storage.

-<i class="numberCircle gray">3</i>Call [Get Stored Payments by UPMID](https://developer.niketech.com/docs/projects/Payment%20Stored%20Payments?tab=api#stored-payment-get-stored-payments-by-upmid-post){:target="new-tab"} to get all stored payments including the one just saved to confirm that the credit card was securely stored.
+3. Call [Get Stored Payments by UPMID](https://developer.niketech.com/docs/projects/Payment%20Stored%20Payments?tab=api#stored-payment-get-stored-payments-by-upmid-post){:target="new-tab"} to get all stored payments including the one just saved to confirm that the credit card was securely stored.
 Credit Card account numbers are masked in the response.

 Listed below is the [Add Stored Payment](https://developer.niketech.com/docs/projects/Payment%20Stored%20Payments?tab=api#stored-payment-add-stored-payment-post){:target="new-tab"} POST request URI.
 This endpoint requires a service-to-service JWT in the X-Nike-Authorization header.